denten-books/plain-text/main.md

 Reading "for meaning", in these not at all futuristic conditions[^ln3-reading], involves something akin to phenomenology as biological reverse engineering.

-[^ln3-reading]: All of the technologies I list here exist today (in the second decade of the twenty-first century) commercially, much beyond the prototype stage.

-[^ln3-translate]: Translations are mine, unless cited otherwise.

-[^ln3-barthes]: "The work is a fragment of substance," he writes.
-The work is "moderately symbolic" where text is "radically symbolic."
-The work "occupies space of books," where the text is "a process of demonstration," "experienced only in an activity of production."
-He writes also that "the Text cannot stop (for example, on a library shelf); its constitutive movement is that of cutting across (in particular, it can cut across the work, several works) [@barthes_work_1978, 156-7]."

-[^ln3-descartes]: It is difficult to resist quoting from Descartes' *Meditations on First Philosophy* when discussing idealism.
-He writes: "Let us consider the things that people ordinarily think they understand best of all, namely the bodies that we touch and see.
-I don’t mean bodies in general – for our general thoughts are apt to be confused – but one particular body: this piece of wax, for example.
-It has just been taken from the honeycomb; it still tastes of honey and has the scent of the flowers from which the honey was gathered; its color, shape and size are plain to see; it is hard, cold and can be handled easily; if you rap it with your knuckle it makes a sound.
-In short, it has everything that seems to be needed for a body to be known perfectly clearly.
-But as I speak these words I hold the wax near to the fire, and look!
-The taste and smell vanish, the color changes, the shape is lost, the size increases; the wax becomes liquid and hot; you can hardly touch it, and it no longer makes a sound when you strike it.
-But is it still the same wax?
-Of course it is; no-one denies this.
-So what was it about the wax that I understood so clearly?
-Evidently it was not any of the features that the senses told me of; for all of them – brought to me through taste, smell, sight, touch or hearing – have now altered, yet it is still the same wax."

-[^ln3-marinetti]: "Il nostro amore crescente per la materia, la volontà di penetrarla e di conoscere le sue vibrazioni, la simpatia fisica che ci lega ai motori, ci spingono all'uso dell'onomatopea." [from Lo splendore geometrico a meccanico e la sensibilità numerica]

-[^ln3-echenbaum]: "Что касается 'формы', то формалистам было важно только повернуть значение этого запутанного термина так, чтобы он не мешал постоянной своей ассоциацией с понятием 'содержания', еще более запутанным и совершенно ненаучным" [@echenbaum part3 of Teoria Formalnogo Metoda]

 ### 3.4 WYSINAWYG (What You See Is Not Always What You Get)

-Let's try it again, then.
 What lies beneath the text?
 We are accustomed to thinking about that question metaphorically and answer in accord: meaning, narrative, representation, order, discourse, or ideology.
-But the materialist answer is much simpler: pulp.
+But the materialist answer is simpler: pulp.
 Increasingly, it is also: glass, plastic, liquid crystal, copper, laminates, and silicone.
 Not much space separates ink from paper.
 There, textuality lies flat, in two dimensions.
 What you see is truly what you get.
 Not so on the screen connected to other screens.
 Networked textuality extends into the third dimension, away from the reader and deep into the bowels of the machine.
-The Open Systems Interconnection (OSI) reference model of communication[^ln3-osi] describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user [@miller_iso_1981, 285] to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication [@day_revised_1995; @ncs_national_1988;
+The Open Systems Interconnection (OSI) reference model of communication[^ln3-osi] describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user [@miller_iso_1981, 285] to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication [@day_revised_1995; @ncs_national_1988; @ncs_open_1981].[^ln3-layers]
-@ncs_open_1981].[^ln3-layers]

-![Structure of an OSI node and an example network.
-From
-@piatkowski_iso-ansi_1980, 114-15.](images/osi.png)

-[^ln3-osi]: Drafted in 1978 as ISO/TC97/Sc17/N46 and adopted by the International Organization for Standardization in 1984, as ISO 7498.

-[^ln3-layers]: The full OSI protocol stack includes Application, Presentation, Session, Transport, Network, Data Link, and Physical layers [@day_osi_1983;
-@day_revised_1995; @miller_iso_1981, @ncs_open_1981,
-@piatkowski_iso-ansi_1980].
+![Layers of an OSI node on the left.
+A network of connected OSI devices to the right.
+The interfaces interfaces through the top-most (application) level, outermost to the network.
+From @piatkowski_iso-ansi_1980, 114-15.](images/osi.png)

 These are the same layers that Alexander Galloway unites in a system of what he calls decentralized and distributed control [@galloway_protocol_2006, 28-54].